Lammas: Divine Teamwork

 Silver Chalice E-Zine: Wiccan Sabbats & Esbats

 The current celebration in the Wiccan Wheel of the Year is Lammas.
-Lammas (also known as Lughnasadh and August Eve) is a time of ripeness, a time of fruitfulness.
-The gardens are producing madly; the first grains have ripened and been harvested.
+Also known as Lughnasadh and August Eve, this Sabbat is a time of ripeness, a time of fruitfulness.
+The gardens are producing madly; the first grains have ripened and are being harvested.

 Lammas in History

 This Wiccan Sabbat's name comes from the Anglo Saxon festival called hlaefmass

 — that is, in modern English, loaf festival.
 In the Wicca calendar Lammas (pronounced LAM-mass) is celebrated on August 1st north of the equator, and February 1 in the Southern Hemisphere.

 On this day, the grain harvest would be complete, and bread made from the new flour.

 The product of our own labour comes together with the gifts of the Goddess and God, to provide us with food, and life.

 This holy day is an especially important event in the lives of people who live off the land ...
 Pagan, Christian, or otherwise.

 Grains have always been a staple food; they meant the difference between a healthy winter and a slow death.